BProg/BProg.github.io/content/two_title_nav_bar/index.md

 ## Background

-Introduced in iOS 11, the **large title** feature has become a normal UI for iOS users.
-UIKit framework provides a [simple way](https://developer.apple.com/documentation/uikit/uinavigationbar/2908999-preferslargetitles) to enable the new shiny feature. **But**, there is a missing piece in the API: **We can't make a large title to have 2 lines of text** (_or do we?_)
+Back with iOS 11, Apple introduced the **Large Title** feature, which become the usual UI for iOS users.
+UIKit framework provides a [simple way](https://developer.apple.com/documentation/uikit/uinavigationbar/2908999-preferslargetitles) to enable the new shiny feature. **But**, there is a missing piece in the API: **We can't make a Large title to have two lines of text** (_or do we?_)

 ## Community solutions

-If Apple didn't add a way to make two lines large titles, developers made their way to solve the problem, on [this stackoverflow](https://stackoverflow.com/questions/47901318/how-to-set-multi-line-large-title-in-navigation-bar-new-feature-of-ios-11) page, there are multiple solutions, I tried some of them in iOS 15 and couldn't make it work 😩
+If Apple didn't add a way to make two lines large titles, developers made their way to solve the problem.
+On [this stackoverflow](https://stackoverflow.com/questions/47901318/how-to-set-multi-line-large-title-in-navigation-bar-new-feature-of-ios-11) page, there are multiple solutions.
+I tried some of them in iOS 15 and couldn't make it work 😩

-[khurshedgulov](https://developer.apple.com/forums/profile/khurshedgulov) asked in [apple developer forums](https://developer.apple.com/forums/thread/671982), how to make large titles like **Apple is doing in App Store app**, unfortunately no one from Apple responded.
+[khurshedgulov](https://developer.apple.com/forums/profile/khurshedgulov) asked in [apple developer forums](https://developer.apple.com/forums/thread/671982) how to make large titles like **Apple is doing in App Store app**.
+Unfortunately, no one from Apple responded.

-There are at least 2 apps from Apple, that are using 2 lines for Large Titles: _App Store_, _Watch_
+There are at least two apps from Apple that are using two lines for Large Titles: _App Store_, _Watch_.

 ## Reverse engineering

-I was very confident that there is a hidden way to enable this feature. **Let's dig ⛏ inside UIKit**
+I was confident that there should be a hidden way to enable this feature. **Let's dig ⛏ inside UIKit**

-Based on the [stackoverflow](https://stackoverflow.com/questions/47901318/how-to-set-multi-line-large-title-in-navigation-bar-new-feature-of-ios-11) answers, the starting point was a to look into the view structure of `NavigationBar`.
-I created a subclass to `NavigationBar` and put a breakpoint in the function `didAddSubview`.
-I inspected every subview that was coming as input parameter to this function.
-From all subviews, one is named `_UINavigationBarLargeTitleView` (a private Apple class), and it has a private var named `_twoLineMode` with a value of `0` (turned off)!
+Based on the [stackoverflow](https://stackoverflow.com/questions/47901318/how-to-set-multi-line-large-title-in-navigation-bar-new-feature-of-ios-11) answers, the starting point was to look into the view structure of `NavigationBar` itself.
+I created a subclass to `NavigationBar` and put a breakpoint in the function: `didAddSubview` I inspected every subview coming as an input parameter to this function From all subviews, one is named `_UINavigationBarLargeTitleView` (a private Apple class), and it has a private var named `_twoLineMode` with a value of `0` (turned off)!

-Two Line Mode - it is there, I just needed a way to turn it on
+Two Line Mode - it is there and I just needed a way to turn it on.

 ![private-class](./_UINavigationBarLargeTitleView.png)

-_To set a private var, it is done using [Key Value Coding](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/KeyValueCoding/index.html#//apple_ref/doc/uid/10000107i)._ So I tried this
+I tried this

 ```swift
 subview.setValue(1, forKey: "_twoLineMode")
 ```

-I tried to set this value in the `didAddSubview` and `willAddSubview` functions.
-None worked 😩.
-The value is reset somewhere else, I verified the value of this var after the view is added to the `UINavigationBar`'s view.
-After a long inspecting and playing around with different variables of the `_UINavigationBarLargeTitleView` object, I could not make it to work.
+I tried to set the value in the `didAddSubview` and `willAddSubview` functions.
+None worked 😩, the value was reset somewhere, I verified the value of this variable later.
+After long inspecting and playing around with different variables of the `_UINavigationBarLargeTitleView` object, I couldn't make it work.

 I needed to find which object is controlling the `_twoLineMode` var.

-`UINavigationBar` is a child view of a `UINavigationController`'s view, so the next move was to dig inside the `NavigationController` class.
-I read again the documentation and was looking in the header files for `NavigationController` to find a clue.

-> A navigation controller builds the contents of the navigation bar dynamically using the navigation item objects (instances of the **UINavigationItem** class) associated with the view controllers on the navigation stack.

-`UINavigationItem` 🤔 looks like a clue.
-To inspect this item, I created a subclass to `UINavigationController` and overrode function `navigationBar(_:shouldPush:)` which is a function for `UINavigationBar`'s delegate.
+`UINavigationBar` is constructed using `UINavigationItem`s.
+To inspect the item, I created a subclass to `UINavigationController` and overrode function `navigationBar(_:shouldPush:)` which is a function for `UINavigationBar`'s delegate.
 After inspecting this object, I **Found another clue!** Another private var named `__largeTitleTwoLineMode`, again, with a value of `0`.
 ![__largeTitleTwoLineMode](__largeTitleTwoLineMode.png)

 I set this var to `1` or `true` and **HERE IT IS!**.
-I had a Large Title with 2 lines 🙌!
+I had a Large Title with two lines 🙌!

 ```swift
 item.setValue(1, forKey: "__largeTitleTwoLineMode")